alizindari/Fuzzy-controller-for-parking-car/README.md

 ![Alt text](https://github.com/alizindari/Fuzzy-controller-for-parking-car/blob/main/membership.PNG?raw=true "Optional Title")
 ## Results
 The goal is to park the car at a specific position and at the PI angle = 90. <br>
-Results show that this algorithms is working correctly.
+Results show that this algorithms is working correctly. <br>
 ![Alt text](https://github.com/alizindari/Fuzzy-controller-for-parking-car/blob/main/im1.PNG?raw=true "Optional Title")